 6. Try Book Subscription Boxes

 With bookstagrammers (aka book Instagrammers) taking over the social media, there are more and more book subscriptions boxes out there.
-A few of the most renowned ones are The Bookish Book, Shelflove Crate, Litjoy Crate, and Owlcrate.
-Each box comes with a newly released book and about 2-5 unique bookish goodies.
-The price for each box varies from 12.95 USD to 45 USD; you can score yourself some great merch on top of a novel.
+A few of the most renowned ones are NLB’s Little Book Box (for the little ones), Cratejoy, and Bluemoon Box.
+Each box comes with one or several books and about 2-5 unique bookish goodies.
+The price for each box varies from as low as $15 to $60 depending on the box you choose.
+You can also score yourself some great merchandises on top of a novel.

 Read more for less

 Buy your books online and make the most of Book Depository’s promos and seasonal deals!
-And remember to go through ShopBack to score up to 11.0 % cashback while you’re at it!
+And remember to go through ShopBack to score up to 4.0 % Cashback while you’re at it!